NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 In {{RFC8693}}, the may_act is a top-level claim, which makes a statement of one party is authorized to become the actor and act on behalf of another party.
 It is an entity-level delegation, because it only defines who is authorized to act.

 In contrast, this document leverages authorization_details defined in {{RFC9396}} to describe multiple authorization items, each of which contains a permission and a nested may_act claim serving as a delegation constraint.
-This helps to define who is authorized to perform which permission, thus changing the entity-level delegation into a item-level delegation.
+This helps to define who is authorized to perform which permission, thus changing the entity-level delegation into an item-level delegation.

 **may_act**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** A JSON object that identifies the specific sub-client authorized to exercise the permission.